DuncanWilliamGibbons/tensile-analyzer/README.md

 ## Citation and License
-If you adapt or use this software, please take a look at the CITATION.cff file for the citation style.
+If you adapt or use this software, please refer to the CITATION.cff file for the citation style.
 This software can be cited as follows:

 Gibbons, D. W. (2025).
 Tensile Analyzer (Version 1.6) [Computer software]. https://doi.org/10.5281/zenodo.16783216